ceph/ceph/doc/cephadm/install.rst

   # ceph orch device ls

 A storage device is considered *available* if all of the following conditions are met.
-Ceph is refuse to provision an OSD on a device that is not available.
+Ceph will refuse to provision an OSD on a device that is not available.

 * The device must have no partitions.